Leopard Gecko Tank Setup

 Since leopard geckos are nocturnal they come out at nighttime.
 Often times you will find your gecko sitting on a warm rock.
 I do use heated rocks which my leopard geckos love.
 But, the night time temperature should be cooler than the daytime temperature.
 It should be between 70 and 75 degrees.

 Humidity is a very important factor you should consider when taking care of a leopard gecko.
-Without the proper humidity your gecko could have difficulty shedding, have problems with hydration, or he/she could get infections.
+Without the proper humidity your gecko could have difficulty shedding, have problems with hydration or can even get infections.

-Ideally, your leopard gecko’s tank need to be between 20% and 40%.
-If your concerned about the humidity level of your leopard geckos tank you can always purchase a hygrometer which will give you a readout of the humidity.
-One common way to reduce the humidity to increase the airflow in the tank.
+Ideally, your leopard gecko’s tank needs to be between 20% and 40%.
+If you are concerned about the humidity level of the tank you can always purchase a ‘hygrometer’ which will give you a readout of the humidity.
+One common way to reduce the humidity is to increase the airflow in the tank.
 This can usually be solved by getting a mesh lid.
-However, if the humidity is to low you might want to put some moist moss in the tank or possibly put a small or large water dish in the tank.
+However, if the humidity is too low you might want to put some moist moss in the tank or possibly put a small or large water dish in there.

 Your substrate for your leopard gecko is the flooring on their tank.
-A lot of owners use some different substrates for their leopard geckos.
-I have used some them over the years and can tell you a little bit about each one of them.
+Owners do tend to like various different substrates for their leopard geckos.
+I have used most of them over the years and can tell you a little bit about each one of them.

 I used washed play sand that I get at Home Depot.
 You can get 50 lbs of sand for 5-6 dollars.
 Do not use sand if your leopard gecko is a baby though.
 I wait until they are full grown before changing their substrate to sand.
-The reason being is because leopard geckos can eat the sand when hunting, and get impacted and die.
-If you want to read more about sand you might want to check out this article I wrote on it.
+The reason being is because leopard geckos can eat the sand when hunting, and get ‘impacted’ and die.

-You can use Newspapers or paper towels.
+You can use newspapers or paper towels.
 These are easy to clean, and you can easily throw them out when you’re done using them.
-They don’t look the most appealing, but if you’re on a tight budget, you can use them.
+They don’t look the most appealing, but if you’re on a tight budget, you can definitely use them.

 Hides are very important for your leopard gecko.
 This is where they are going to spend their day.
 Leopard geckos are burrowers by nature and are usually hiding 90-95% of the time.
 This makes them feel safe and secure.

-There are three different types of hides that leopard geckos should have.
-I am going to discuss each of them down below.
+There are three different types of hides that leopard geckos should have:-

-The moist hide or sometimes called the humid hide is where you leopard gecko will go when they are shedding.
-These hides are humid and should have a wet paper towel in them.
-This helps your gecko shed it skin whenever it’s time for them to shed.
+The moist hide, or sometimes called the humid hide, is where your leopard gecko will go when they are shedding.
+These hides have a higher humidity and should have a wet paper towel in them.
+This helps your gecko shed their skin whenever it’s time for them to shed.
 It is a good idea to spray the moist hide at least once every couple days.

-It’s always a good idea to add some plants, rocks, background, etc. to your leopard geckos tank.
+It’s always a good idea to add some plants, rocks, background, etc. to your tank.
 This is great to help dress it up but also gives the gecko something to crawl around on.
-You want your gecko to feel safe right?
-Then you should consider purchasing some extras for your leopard gecko.
+You want your gecko to feel safe and at home right?
+Then you should consider purchasing a few extras for their tank.